Parader/express-webpack-react-sass/README.md

 The project runs with React by default and hot replacement of changes to the modules.
 Currently it is on 0.14.8.

 ### CSS Modules
-Scope your css by placing all css for a component in .name-of-your-component.
+Scope your css by placing all css for a component in .name-of-your-component and adding the className attribute to your React component.

-To turn off CSS Modules remove it from the `webpack.config.js` file.

-### Babel and Linting
-Both Node server and frontend code runs with Babel.
-And all of it is linted.
-With atom you install the `linter` package, then `linter-eslint` and `linter-jscs`.
-You are covered.
-Also run `npm run eslint` or `npm run jscs` to verify all files.
-I would recommend installing `language-babel` package too for syntax highlighting

 ###Note:
 Using node v4.4.3.
 Other versions of node haven't been checked.